-If you're contributing at least 3%, you will be entitled to an employer contribution of 3% of your gross (before tax) salary or wages, unless you're:
+If you're contributing at least 3%, you will be entitled to an employer contribution of 3% of your gross (before tax) salary or wages, unless:

-- under age 18; or - have reached the age of eligibility for New Zealand superannuation (currently 65) and have been in KiwiSaver for at least five years; or - your employer is contributing to another eligible registered superannuation scheme for you.
+- you're under age 18; or - you have reached the age of eligibility for New Zealand superannuation (currently 65) and are eligible to make a retirement withdrawal5; or - · your employer is contributing to another eligible registered superannuation scheme for you.

 'Employer's superannuation contribution tax' will be deducted from any employer contributions before being paid to your account.
 You don't need to do anything to make your contribution once you decide you want to be in Booster KiwiSaver - your employer will deduct it from your pay and send it to Inland Revenue, who then pays the contribution (and any interest) to Booster KiwiSaver.
 You can also make voluntary contributions at any time.